nekocheik/Space-invador/README.md

 # Space-invador

+Commandes for start game

+Install the dépendences of node.

+    npm i

+run the parcel

+    npm run dec

 https://space-invaders-ck.netlify.com/

 description : personal project in which i am launched the challenge of recreate the retro game space invadors in JavaScript